jimmysamportfolio/jimmysamportfolio/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a second-year student at UBC, studying **Business and Computer Science (BUCS)**.
-I finished up a summer as a technical operations specialist at Pit Stop Portables, where I optimized our technical operations using new technologies.
-I'm interested in product management, AI, startups and embedded systems.
+I finished up a summer as a technical operations specialist at Pit Stop Portables, where I optimized our technical operations by creating some custom scripts & leveraging tools like n8n to automate highly manual processes.
+I'm heavily interested in product management, AI & startups.
 I hope to eventually build my own tech startup that is accepted by YC.

 I am currently a partnerships director with UBC BizTech, the largest tech club at UBC.
 I am working on a startup-focused event called KickStart, where our goal is to bring together the most ambitious minds in Vancouver and force them to launch their startup ideas.

 ---
 ### Tech Stack: